The Story of the EDSA Movement

 Remember that the Center “took hostage” the uprising by the Far Right.
 The EDSA Movement had at best a shaky alliance with the Far Right, and it was short-lived.
 While Fidel Ramos gave way, the Reform Armed Forces Movement (RAM) which led the Crame revolt and Juan Ponce Enrile, tried to retake the leadership in a series of bloody coups.

 Add to this upheaval were the rising of Marcos Loyalist factions and the continuing Communist insurgency, which felt that one capitalist regime was merely replaced with another.
-The urban legend of Aquino hiding under her desk may have been an act of slander, but reflected the public view of the helpless inexperience of the president in the face of these risings.
+The libelous report of Aquino hiding under her desk (which turned out to be true) reflected the public view of the helpless inexperience of the president in the face of these risings.
 Much will be owed to the military leadership of Ramos, who commanded the government armed forces and thwarted the repeated attempts of the Far Right.
 Also to be owed the victories was the United States, which engaged in several “shows of force” to intimidate the coup plotters.

 Against this backdrop, Aquino simply did not have the time to carefully manage the affairs of the state.
 Meaningful milestones, however, did make its way during her Presidency.
 The old Martial Law constitution was abrogated and replaced with one penned from 1986 to 1987 by a combination of well-known statesmen, members of the clergy, and activists.
 In this Constitution, there was obvious effort to prevent the reinstitution of long-term one-man rule, as departments and agencies were created to safeguard the country from excesses, Presidential terms were limited to one, and institutions put in place to prevent Martial Law from being passed easily.